What does the

 of noncompliance?

-• Detailed report: 72 hours
+Detailed report: within 72 hours

 Why is